-The Group held no fixed rate short-term investments at year end although it did at various times during the year, depending on its cash flow position.
+The Group held £4.000m fixed rate short-term investments at year end and additional investments at various times during the year, depending on its cash flow position.
 Over a number of years, in line with changes to interest rates generally, there has been a significant reduction in interest rates and therefore a fall in overall investment returns.
-With the recent increases to the Bank of England Bank Rate this is now changing and investment returns were much higher in 2022/23 and will continue in 2023/24.
+With the recent increases to the Bank of England Bank Rate, this is now changing and investment returns were much higher in 2023/24.
+It is expected these will gradually reduce in line with Bank of England base rate reductions.
 An increase in interest rates has the following effect on investments: